-Unless the Satellite server is in disconnected mode, it needs to initiate outbound connections on ports 80 and 443 to the Red Hat Network Hosted service (
+Unless the Red Hat Satellite server is in disconnected mode, it needs to initiate outbound connections on ports 80 and 443 to the Red Hat Network Hosted service (

 satellite.rhn.redhat.com).
-To ensure correct functioning of the satellite system, do not restrict access to these hosts and ports.
-If required, an http or https proxy can be used, by issuing the
+To ensure correct functioning of the system, do not restrict access to these hosts and ports.
+If required, use an http or https proxy by issuing the

 satellite-sync --http-proxy command.

-The Red Hat Network Monitoring functionality requires outbound connections to individual mMnitoring-enabled client systems on port 4545.
-Red Hat Network Satellite Monitoring makes connections to
+The Red Hat Satellite Monitoring functions require outbound connections to individual Monitoring-enabled client systems on port 4545.
+Red Hat Satellite Monitoring makes connections to

 rhnmd running on client systems if Monitoring is enabled and probes are configured for registered systems.

-The Red Hat Network push functionality requires both outbound and inbound connections on port 5269 to and from each registered Red Hat Network Proxy server with Red Hat Network push functionality enabled.
+The Red Hat Network push functionality requires both outbound and inbound connections on port 5269 to and from each registered Red Hat Proxy Server with Red Hat Network push functionality enabled.
 This is used for two-way communications between the

-jabberd service on Satellite and Proxy, respectively.
-In addition, it needs to allow inbound connections on port 5222 from client systems directly registered to the Satellite.
+jabberd service on Red Hat Satellite and Red Hat Proxy Server, respectively.
+In addition, it needs to allow inbound connections on port 5222 from client systems directly registered to Red Hat Satellite.
 This is used for one-way (client to server) communications between the

 osad service on client systems and the